GospelSounders/adventhymnals/content/02.christ-in-song/06.401-500/06.451-460/06.How-Pleasant/docs.md

 ---
+title: |
-title: 456.
-How Pleasant
+    456. How Pleasant - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 456.
+How Pleasant.
+How pleasant, how divinely fair, O Lord of hosts, thy dwellings are!
+With long desire my spirit faints To meet th' assemblies of the saints.
+    keywords:  |
-    keywords: Christ in Song, How Pleasant, How pleasant, how divinely fair,
+        Christ in Song, adventhymnals, advent hymnals, How Pleasant, How pleasant, how divinely fair.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 456. HOW PLEASANT
+####  Christ in Song,

 ```txt
 1.